That Was The Team That Was

 That Was The Team That Was is a Scottish television programme that documented successful time periods for Scottish football sides.
-The show was broadcast on BBC One Scotland every Friday night (when there was a series ongoing) and has recently ended its third series.
-Its title is derived from the 1960s BBC satire That Was The Week That Was.
+The show was broadcast on BBC One Scotland every Friday night (when there was a series ongoing).
+Its title is derived from the 1960s BBC satire That Was the Week That Was.
 It was produced by Brendan O'Hara of BBC Scotland.

 Format

 Filmed in a documentary style, the programme is narrated by John Gordon Sinclair and part-written by Chick Young.
 It involves highlights of matches played by the featured side interspersed with recollections from former players and managers.
 A scrapbook style format, showing newspaper clippings, is used to cover events for which there are no television highlights, a particular problem in 1985, when a dispute between television companies and the League led to a 6-month football broadcasting hiatus.

 2006: The First Series

 The first series, entailing 6 episodes, was broadcast in February and March 2006.
 The date provided is that on which the episode was first aired.